-Target 40% SB 0 by 2036

-Rebuild timeframe (years) 15 years or 3 Tmin

-Way and rate 20 percent catch reductions in TAR 2 and TAR 3, and the East Coast portions of TAR 1 and TAR 7 implemented in 2021/22; In practice, this amounts to 15 and 17 percent reduction in the combined East Coast tarakihi TACs and TACCs, respectively, implemented in 2021/22.
+Target 40% SB 0 by 2036 Rebuild timeframe (years) 15 years or 3T {min} Way and rate Single cut catch reductions: 18 and 20 percent reduction in TACs and TACCs, respectively, implemented in 2021/22.

-- 164. Option 3 proposes to reduce the combined TACs, TACCs and allowances for other sources of mortality caused by fishing, as follows: - A reduction in the combined TACs by 15% from 5,205 tonnes to 4,409 tonnes in 2021; - A reduction in the combined TACCs by 17% from 4,355 tonnes to 3,632 tonnes in 2021; and - A reduction in the combined allowances for other sources of mortality caused by fishing from 436 tonnes to 363 tonnes. - 165.
-As with other proposed options, no changes are proposed to the allowances for customary and recreational fishing under Option 3.
-The proposed allowance for other sources of mortality caused by fishing applies the same approach for all options (equal to 10% of the TACC of each QMA).

-- 166. Under this option the TACC is proposed to be reduced to 3,632 tonnes, a level consistent with a 20 percent reduction to the combined TACC of TAR 2 and TAR 3, and the East Coast portion of TAR 1 and the Cook Strait portion of TAR 7. - 167.
-Option 3 proposes a single cut based on the maximum commercial catch predicted that would allow the stock to rebuild to 40% $SB_0$ within 15 years, which is $3^T{min}$ , with a probability of 67%.
-Under this option, the stock is expected to be above the soft limit by 2022 with a probability of 63%, and with a probability of 90% by 2026. - 168.
-Fisheries New Zealand considers that the rebuild period proposed under Option 3 is appropriate for the stock as it is within the upper range of what we consider to be a period appropriate (with $T{min}$ plus one generation time equalling 19.7 years).
-The proposal of a shorter 15 year time period with a probability greater than 50% is more precautionary than the upper range of the appropriate periods identified and will result in the benefits of a fully rebuilt stock accruing sooner (refer to section 3.4.2). - 169.
-Option 3 reduces the TACCs less than Option 1, and thus has lower annual economic costs, noting that the costs associated with the overall rebuild period are also spread out over a longer timeframe. - 170.
-Fisheries New Zealand considers Option 3 has the following benefits: - Provides the best opportunity for industry to manage the flow-on effects (social and financial) of reduced TACCs. - Accounts for unpredictable fluctuations in recruitment and environmental conditions, while ensuring the stock is rebuilt to the target within an appropriate timeframe. - 171.
+- 157. Option 3 proposes to reduce the combined TACs, TACCs and allowances for other sources of mortality caused by fishing, as follows: - A reduction in the combined TACs by 18% from 5,205 tonnes to 4,247 tonnes in 2021; - A reduction in the combined TACCs by 20% from 4,355 tonnes to 3,484 tonnes in 2021; - A reduction in the combined allowances for other sources of mortality caused by fishing from 436 tonnes to 349 tonnes (equal to 10% of the TACC). - 158.
+Option 3 proposes to reduce the TAC to 4,247 tonnes and includes allowances for customary and recreational fishing that are consistent with those proposed for Option 1 and 2.
+The proposed 349 tonne allowance for other mortality caused by fishing applies the same approach for all options (equal to 10% of the TACC).
+Under this option the TACC is proposed to be reduced to 3,484 tonnes, a level consistent with a 20% reduction. - 159.
+Option 3 proposes a single cut based on the maximum commercial catch predicted that would allow the stock to rebuild to 40% SB_0 within 15 years, which is 3^T{min} , with a probability of 67%.
+Under this option, the stock is expected to be above the soft limit by 2022 with a probability of 63%, and with a probability of 90% by 2026. - 160.
+Fisheries New Zealand considers that the rebuild period proposed under Option 3 is appropriate for the stock as it is within the upper range of what we consider to be a period appropriate (with T{min} plus one generation time equalling 19.7 years).
+The proposal of a shorter 15 year time period with a probability greater than 50% is more precautionary than the upper range of the appropriate periods identified and will result in the benefits of a fully rebuilt stock accruing sooner (refer to section 3.4.2). - 161.
+Option 3 reduces the TACCs less than Option 1, and thus has lower annual economic costs, noting that the costs associated with the overall rebuild period are also spread out over a longer timeframe.

+- 162. Fisheries New Zealand considers Option 3 has the following benefits: - Provides the best opportunity for industry to manage the flow-on effects (social and financial) of reduced TACCs. - Accounts for unpredictable fluctuations in recruitment and environmental conditions, while ensuring the stock is rebuit to the target within an appropriate timeframe. - 163.
 Fisheries New Zealand considers that the way and rate proposed in Option 3 result in lower social, cultural and economic impacts, while ensuring the sustainability of the stock within a period appropriate to the stock.